PrathameshK1/Voidra/README.md

 This workflow ensures a comprehensive approach to investment management, balancing profit maximization with robust risk management throughout the trading lifecycle.

+it generates a report after complettion and gives you the option to create a translated version of it in 243 different languages for catering to geopgrahical specific needs

 ## How to Run the Project

 ### Requirements